ShaderShaker/ShaderShaker/README.md

 Premake is used as project generator.
 To build the project, follow those steps :

-    cd src/hlsl_parser      # go to HLSL parser directory ./generate_parser.sh    # generate the HLSL parser (use .bat file for Windows systems) premake gmake           # or any target you want to use ( vs2010, xcode4, ... )
+    cd src/hlsl_parser               # go to HLSL parser directory ./generate_parser.sh             # generate the HLSL parser (use .bat file for Windows systems) mkdir build                      #

-You now have a valid project to build.
+    cmake -G "Unix Makefiles" ..     # You can use any generator make                             # make the lib and the binary make test                        # Run the tests